Table Of Contents:

 The demand for Brand safety features got popular after it was observed many Advertiser have reduced their spend or advertising as they were worried about their brand reputation.

-So, does Brand Safety solves only ads appearing on irrelevant sites ?
+So, does Brand Safety solve only ads appearing on irrelevant sites ?

 The answer is NO!